-New generators of more than 10 MW or any new capacity Capacity resource Resource intending to set real-time LMP must be explicitly modeled in the PJM EMS network model.
+New generators of more than 10 MW or any new Capacity Resource intending to set real-time LMP must be explicitly modeled in the PJM EMS network model.
 The EMS network model is updated as described in PJM Manual 3A, Energy Management System (EMS) Model Updates and Quality Assurance (QA).